Conference Agenda

 1University of Michigan; 2Australian National University; 3University of Hawai’i

 We ask how externalities should be taxed when redistribution is costly.
 In our model, the government raises revenue using distortionary income and commodity taxes.
-If more or less productive people have identical tastes for the externality-generating activity, the government optimally imposes a "Pigouvian" tax equal to the marginal damage from the externality.
-This is true regardless of whether the tax is regressive.
-However, if regressivity partly reflects different preferences of people with different incomes, the tax optimally deviates from the Pigouvian benchmark because this helps redistribute income efficiently.
+If more or less productive people have identical tastes for an externality-generating activity, the government optimally imposes a Pigouvian tax equal to marginal damage from the externality, regardless of whether the tax is regressive.
+But if regressivity partly reflects different preferences across incomes, the tax optimally deviates from the Pigouvian benchmark to help redistribute income efficiently.
 The overall tax may be higher or lower, and may even reverse sign relative to the externality.
-We derive sufficient statistics for optimal policy, and use them to study carbon taxation in the United States.
-Throughout most of the income distribution, our empirical results imply an optimal carbon tax below marginal damage, but this reverses for very high-earning households.
+We derive sufficient statistics for optimal policy and use them to study carbon taxation in the US.
+Throughout most of the income distribution, our empirical results imply an optimal carbon tax below marginal damage, but this reverses for high earners.
+Allowing heterogeneity within and across incomes attenuates schedules toward the Pigouvian benchmark.

 Craig-Does It Matter That Carbon Taxes Are Regressive-341.pdf